HacAtac/hac-portfolio/README.md

 ## Author

 Greetings! <('.') , >('.')> </br>
-My name is Jordan Hackworth and I hope that this application catches your eye and helps show you my ablities in the workplace! </br>
+My name is Jordan Hackworth and I hope that this application catches your eye and helps showcase my abilities. </br>
 If you have any questions, comments, or concerns please feel free to contact me. </br>

 Jordan Hackworth aka HacAtac </br>